nori-dot-eco/contracts/docs/Removal.md

 contract Certificate _certificate
 ```

-The &#x60;Certificate&#x60; contract that removals are retired into.
+The `Certificate` contract that removals are retired into.